stmcginnis/presentations/Vancouver2018/README.md

-# OpenStack Summit Vancouver 2018 Presentations
+# OpenStack Summit Vancouver 2018

 The OpenStack Summit returned to beautiful Vancouver, BC, May 21-24, 2018.